Make the most of your retirement by proactively managing your retirement finances. Here are some steps to consider.

 - Update the beneficiaries on your retirement accounts.

-- Examine your estate plan.
-You may wish to leave your full estate to your family, or give some to charitable organizations.
+- Examine your estate plan: You may wish to bequeath your full estate to your family, or give some to charitable organizations.
 Making charitable gifts may reduce the tax burden on your heirs.

-- Consider converting pre-tax retirement investments to a Roth IRA (and paying the taxes at the conversion), which lets you pass assets tax-free to your heirs.
+- Converting pre-tax retirement investments to a Roth IRA (and paying the taxes at the conversion) is another strategy to consider to pass assets tax-free to your heirs.

-- Plan for long-term care for yourself and your spouse.
+- Plan for long-term care for yourself and spouse.